Best Bowling Shoes for Men and Women 2025: Top Picks

 The insole is an important consideration when it comes to athletic shoes.
 More and more manufacturers are paying close attention to them as they determine the amount of comfort and support the wearer can get.

 When looking at insoles, make sure to look for comfort.
-A lot of bowling shoes now have cushioned insoles which make them very comfortable to wear.
+A lot of bowling shoes now have cushioned insoles, which make them very comfortable to wear.

 Pay close attention to the arch design as well.
 Those with podiatric issues, in particular, will benefit from doing so.
-Comfortable shoes aren’t just about cushioned insoles so you might want to look into the more technical aspects of foot support.
+Comfortable shoes aren’t just about cushioned insoles, so you might want to look into the more technical aspects of foot support.

 For example, if you often notice heavier wear and tear on the outer side of your shoes, it’s very likely that you have high arches.
-Your feet will be more prone to plantar fasciitis, Achilles tendonitis, and even stress fractures on your femur and tibia.
+Your feet will be more prone to plantar fasciitis, Achilles tendonitis, and even stress fractures in your femur and tibia.
 Because of these, you’ll need insoles that provide top-notch cushioning and shock absorption.

 In the case of those with flat feet, shoes with motion control are necessary.
-Stay away from flexible shoes as too much movement can lead to hip pain, foot and ankle stress fractures, as well as knee pain.
+Stay away from flexible shoes, as too much movement can lead to hip pain, foot and ankle stress fractures, as well as knee pain.

 While those with neutral feet type might not necessarily need specific features for their shoes, their comfort and safety are still important.
 So make sure to find a pair of bowling shoes that are very comfortable to wear and bowl in.